eyaler/ediking/README.md

 - ?disp=2 - hide editor, no code toggle button (keyboard shortcut still works)
 - ?disp=3 - hide editor, no code toggle button, no keyboard shortcut

-### Convenience features
+### iframe convenience features
 - Prevents iframe from stealing focus
 - Adds `target="_blank"` to `a` links of different origin, to allow opening from iframe
-- Grab title and favicon from code
+- Grab title and favicon from iframe

-### Experimental Writer / Rewriter Chrome API support
+### Experimental Writer / Rewriter Chrome API integration
 - Requires Chrome Desktop 138+, 22 GB disk space, and 4 GB GPU (see: https://developer.chrome.com/docs/ai/writer-api)
 - Uses Write API when there is a prompt and no code, otherwise uses Rewrite API
 - My implementation is very basic and with the small Gemini Nano model - results are not good